JOSÉ R. PASCUAL-VILAPLANA

 He was the principal conductor of the Albacete Symphony Orchestra from 2001 to 2014 and he has been the artistic director of the Bilbao Municipal Band since 2015.
 He is the conductor of the Philharmonic Wind Orchestra and principal guest conductor of the Portuguese Symphonic Band (Porto).

 He has been the music director of the Barcelona Municipal Band since 2018.

 Winner of the WMC Kerkrade 1997 (Netherlands) and the Birmingham EBBA 2000 (England) conducting awards, he currently teaches band conducting at Joventuts Musicals Vall d’Albaida.
 He is also a guest teacher at the ISEB in Trento and the artistic director of the programme of advanced courses run by the Istituto Musicale Guido Alberto Fano in Spilimbergo (Italy).
 As a composer, he has been commissioned with numerous works for contests, festivals and acclaimed soloists.

 He has served as guest conductor with the Luxembourg Military Band "Grand-Ducale", the European Youth Wind Orchestra, the Barcelona Symphony Band and the Alicante Symphony Band.

 In 2017 he won the 7th European Conductors Competition, organised by the European Brass Band Association in Ostend (Belgium), and also received the special Audience Prize.
 In July of the same year, he won the most important international conducting award, the Golden Baton, in the International Conductors Competition, which was held as part of the World Music Contest in Kerkrade.

-As a composer, he has written over 150 works, mainly in the fields of orchestral and chamber music.
-He has also won different awards, including the Orquesta Nacional de España Award (1977), the Jove d’Or Award (1980), the Ciutat de Barcelona Award (1983 and 1986), the Southeastern Composers League Award (1986), the Madison University Flute Choir Composition Award (1987) and the Queen Sofia Composition Award (1991).
+As a composer, he has written more than 150 works, mostly orchestral and chamber, and has won several awards, including the Premio Orquesta Nacional de España (1977), the Premio Jove d'Or (1980), the Premi Ciutat de Barcelona (1983 and 1986), the Southeastern Composers League Award (1986), The Madison University Flute Choir Composition Award (1987) and the Queen Sofia Composition Award (1991).
 A good number of his works have been published and also recorded on various CDs, both in Europe and in the United States.